 - Right-click on it to see the context menu.

-- From here, select the Hide Field List option.
+- Select the Hide Field List option.

-- In the beginning, go to the Developer tab.
+- Go to the Developer tab.

-- Now, select the Visual Basic option.
+- Select the Visual Basic option.

 - This will open a Visual Basic Editor window.

-- Next, go to the Insert tab.
+- Go to the Insert tab.

-- Then select the Module option.
+- Select the Module option.

 - A VBA Module window opens here.
-We can open it by using the keyboard shortcut ‘Alt + F11’.
+We can open it using the keyboard shortcut ‘Alt + F11’.

-- Here, type the below code:
+- Enter the following code:

 Sub FieldListHiding()